atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ! ' ^.
 ‘V
 kindest concern, replied, — ‘‘ And can
 »
-“you, my dear Fanny, have ressesteci “ferioussy on what you have, just ut“ “Is it possible for you, fup postng Mr. Lumley ever 'fo ready to “do you what you call justice; is it possible for you to bring yourself to accept him?
+you, my dear Fanny, have ressesteci ferioussy on what you have, just ut Is it possible for you, fup postng Mr. Lumley ever 'fo ready to do you what you call justice; is it possible for you to bring yourself to accept him?
 Could yon, my child,
 1 *
-sofar add to the humiliation you “have already experienced, as to expose yourself to the continual re“ “of your husband, to his per“ “fuspicions, in consequence of “.your having been once censurable, 2 ‘ “ad
+sofar add to the humiliation you have already experienced, as to expose yourself to the continual re of your husband, to his per fuspicions, in consequence of .your having been once censurable, 2 ‘ ad
 I
 !i
 «